The Paris Inspiration

 Over the following years, Cret and Gréber’s vision of a Philadelphia Champs-Élysées would begin to take shape.
 A number of cultural and civic buildings were erected along the Parkway, including the Franklin Institute, The Rodin Museum, the Free Library and the Philadelphia Museum of Art.
 The Philadelphia Museum of Art – a major feature of the Parkway proposals – was completed in 1928 by the Fairmount Park Commission appointed architects Borie, Trumbauer, and Zantzinger.
 As Gréber had envisioned, a fountain, Swann Memorial Fountain, was installed at Logan Square in 1924, and the Washington Monument was relocated in 1928 to front of the Philadelphia Museum of Art.

 As strong supporters of the “City Beautiful” movement, the Fairmount Park Art Association (now the Association for Public Art) has continued to advocate for good civic design and the commissioning and placement of outdoor sculpture along the Parkway, including The Shakespeare Memorial (1926) in front of the Free Library at Logan Square, the acquisition and installation of The Lion Fighter and The Amazon at the base of the steps leading to the Philadelphia Museum of Art, and more recently the placement of Mark di Suvero’s Iroquois and Roxy Paine’s Symbiosis near 25th and the Parkway.
-Continuing the French theme, Joan of Arc by French artist Emmanuel Frémiet was gilded and relocated to the Parkway at 25th Street in 1960.
+Continuing the French theme, Joan of Arc by French artist Emmanuel Frémiet was relocated to the Parkway at 25th Street in 1948.
 Frémiet was invited to create the sculpture because he had completed a similar work for the Place des Pyramides in Paris.